bitsbakery/callme/readme.md

 Target member functions may be virtual.
 Calling virtual functions via `CallMe` delegates does not preclude their virtual dispatch.

 const-member functions are supported, but delegate signatures do not include `const` in such cases.
-The same applies to lambda-functions with mutable and implicitly-const `operator()`: delegate signatures do not reflect such differences.
+The same applies to lambda-functions with a mutable and implicitly-const `operator()`: delegate signatures do not reflect such differences.

 ### Functions